inesp/inesp.github.io/_posts/2025-05-05-self-documented-code-part-II.md

 Our scenario: our app listens to some events and sends Slack notifications when those events happen.
 We record every sent Slack message in a database table.
 We have a Postgres table `slack_msgs` with a JSON column called `extra_data`.
 In this column we store data that should be in the form of one of our defined dataclasses: `RainData`, `OutOfYogurtData`, ... .

-Our problem: It can happen that he `extra_data` is corrupted and it doesn't fit into the right dataclass, what do we do?
+Our problem: It can happen that the `extra_data` is corrupted and it doesn't fit into the right dataclass, what do we do?

-Solution: we log an error, but we also pretend the value is `None`, so the app doesn't brake.
+Solution: we log an error, but we also pretend the value is `None`, so the app doesn't break.

 ```py
 import dataclasses